Preventing Altitude Sickness when Climbing Kilimanjaro

 Preparing for a Kilimanjaro climb

 Most people prepare for Kilimanjaro with fitness training.
-While getting reasonably fit makes sense, the gym work outs or sprinting up flights of stair etc. will not prepare your body for the demands of a Kilimanjaro climb.
+While getting reasonably fit makes sense, gym work outs or sprinting up flights of stair etc. will not prepare your body for the demands of a Kilimanjaro climb.

-It's the altitude that will get you, not your lack of fitness.
+Again: It's the altitude that will get you, not your lack of fitness.

 So if you can, expose your body to some altitude before you tackle Kilimanjaro: